andrasq/node-tzinfo/README.md

 time transition on record or if date is not valid.
 If `date` precedes the first known time transition but `firstIfTooOld` is truthy, it returns the oldest tzinfo struct.
-If there are no time transitions defined but there is a tzinfo struct, it returns the tzinfo struct (to always succeed for GMT and UTC).
+If there are no time transitions defined but there is a tzinfo struct, it returns the first tzinfo struct (to always succeed for GMT and UTC).

 Tzinfo format: